Ghosts Next Door

 "Would you like me to teach you a game?"
 He asked.

 "Moonstones," he affected a dramatic tone.
-"Every piece a moonstone, such magic for one simple game."
+"Every piece is a moonstone; it is magic for one simple game."

 "Do you ?"
 He replied with affected wonder and amazement.
 "Well, this will be very interesting, will it not?"

-For the next several nights, we played, and for the next several days, the blood transfusions became more comfortable to bear.
-My parents fed me more foods with iron in them, and slowly I regained my health.
-Each night, I trounced the old man from the moon, and each night he lamented his misfortune at not possessing the skills to best a boy-child like myself.
-We played until the sun would peek just over the horizon, and he would leave, always promising to return the following evening.
+For the next several nights, we played, and for the next several days, the blood transfusions became easier to bear.
+My parents fed me more foods with iron in them, and slowly, I regained my health.
+Each night, I trounced the old man from the moon, and each night, he lamented his misfortune at not possessing the skills to best a boy-child like myself.
+We played until the sun peeked just over the horizon, and he would leave, always promising to return the following evening.

-"Do you have children and a family of your own where you come from?"
+"Do you have children and a family where you come from?"
 I asked.

 "What does that mean, and so on?"
 I asked while simultaneously jumping his black checker.